 The Gaffney community offers many entertainments and cultural events for the public to enjoy.
-Scroll down to see some of the options available during the month of October.
+Scroll down to see some of the options available during the months of October and November.

 The Gaffney Station Farmers Market, located at 500 North Granard Street is open.
 Fresh, locally grown produce is available now.
 For updates, visit the Gaffney Station Farmers Market Facebook page.